chord-ts/rpc/README.md

 }
 ```

 What we did in this listing is defined everything we need to handle requests.
-The first three steps are the same for any framework you will use, while the fourth is depended of it.
+The first three steps are the same for any framework you will use, while the fourth is depended of it

-You can implement a middleware for your backend framework which must extract body of request.
+You can implement a middleware for your backend framework which must extract body of request

 ### 🖼️ Use RPC on frontend

 Now we are ready to call the method on frontend.
-As we use [SvelteKit](https://kit.svelte.dev/), we have a full power of [Svelte](https://svelte.dev/) for our UI.
+As we use [SvelteKit](https://kit.svelte.dev/), we have a full power of [Svelte](https://svelte.dev/) for our UI

 **`./src/routes/+page.svelte`**